 The Shining (1980) – Kids are creepy in horror movies.
 When their innocence turns to evil, they can be very effective.
 In The Shining, Stanley Kubrick’s only horror movie, twin girls terrorize young Danny (Danny Lloyd) by inviting him to play with them (forever and ever) – and then showing him images of themselves hacked to death.

 The Omen (1976) – There are many scary scenes in Richard Donner’s classic horror movie about the spawn of Satan.
-One of the best has Gregory Peck and David Warner digging up a grave in the most horrifying cemetery you can imagine… but the most intimidating and provocative part of the film is Jerry Goldsmith’s score.
+One of the best shows Damien’s nanny sacrificing herself for him… but the most intimidating and provocative part of the film is Jerry Goldsmith’s score.
 After buying a copy of it when I was a teenager I felt very uncomfortable listening to it for a good while; this clip plays “Ave Satani”, Goldsmith’s creepy salute to Satan.

 Poltergeist (1982) – This clip shows the scene from Tobe Hooper’s Poltergeist where Robbie (Oliver Robins) is afraid of his clown doll (who wouldn’t be?)… but tries to fall asleep.
 After a while, he looks at the chair where the doll is supposed to be sitting – and discovers that it is not there anymore.
 A great scene in one of the most elaborate and scary horror movies ever made.
 Unfortunately, the sound isn’t right in the clip.